pococms/website/docs/technical-overview.md

 * [GitHub](https://github.com/pococms/poco)
 ```

 This is also likely for the nav and footer.
+In no case is it required
+for technical reasons.
+It's just how most site menus work these days.

 ### Files can be Markdown or HTML